DMIT2504/dmit2504-e01-spring2020term-courseproject-achan58/SoundboardApp.md

         - In manifest, get permission: READ_EXTERNAL_STORAGE
         - In code, ask user for permission (for api23+ devices)
+        - MediaPlayer should be a global variable, or else garbage collection will dispose before audio is finished
+        - .release() MediaPlayer instances when finished to release resources

 ## MediaRecorder
 - https://developer.android.com/guide/topics/media/mediarecorder